kitchen

 What this gives you: A fully integrated coffee station that disappears when not in use.

-3. Rolling cart with tiered storage
+3. Rolling cart coffee bar with tiered storage

 A rolling cart creates an instant portable coffee bar that can move where you need it or tuck away when you want more counter space.
 Look for a cart with three tiers: the top for your coffee maker and daily mugs, the middle for beans, sugar, and supplies, and the bottom for extra storage or larger items.
 The mobility makes this ideal for renters or anyone who wants flexibility.